USDA Specific Terms:

 Qualifying Ratios–Comparisons of a borrower’s debts and gross monthly income.

 Right to Rescission–The legal right to void or cancel your mortgage contract in such a way as to treat the contract as if it never existed.
-Right of rescission is not applicable to mortgages made to purchase a home, but may be applicable to other mortgages, such as home equity loans.
+The right of rescission is not applicable to mortgages made to purchase a home, but maybe applicable to other mortgages, such as home equity loans.

 Security Interest–An interest that a lender takes in the borrower’s property to assure repayment of a debt.